 “What are you going to do, if you stand before God and you find out you were wrong leading (millions?) or thousands astray or part of the movement that led millions astray… What would you say to God?
 He says that the person he was discussing with said that he would point to God and say, “You are a bad God and I don’t want to serve you!”

 DAVID?
 WHAT WILL YOU SAY TO GOD IF YOU STAND BEFORE HIM AND REALIZE THAT YOU ARE WRONG LEADING ALL OF YOUR VIEWERS ASTRAY?
 The question can easily be posed when you assume that you are right because nobody assumes that they are wrong but you are in fact DEAD WRONG about essentially everything you teach so this judgment will be on you!
 You cannot use your moral argument against the universalist for it is you that tries to convince people that being tortured in fire is actually a righteous act of God.
 You say that universalism stems from the idea that man has a higher morality than God.
 That man has a higher standard of justice and righteousness than God or a better grasp of justice and righteousness than God.
 You like to lie don’t you?
-It is you and all of Christianity that likens God’s standard of justice that is far WORSE than Hitler’s judgment.
+It is you and all of Christianity that likens God’s standard of justice to that which is far WORSE than Hitler’s evil idea of justice.
 Hitler tortured his victims but guess what?
 THEY ALL DIED!
 Hitler is perceived as one of the most EVIL people of all time yet what you teach about God’s judgment in comparison to Hitler makes his Auschwitz look like Disneyland.
 God is creating humanity IN HIS IMAGE so humans have an innate moral understanding of what is right and what is wrong.
 You cannot magically change something that is evil and turn it around and say it is righteous just because you assign it to God.
 God’s standard of righteousness is not the problem… it is YOU and your entire corrupt religion that commits blasphemy of the Holy Spirit by assigning such rank evil to the Almighty.
 You say that universalism – the teaching that God will save ALL OF HUMANITY is a wicked wicked doctrine..
 ARE YOU SERIOUS?
 You think God saving all sinners is wicked while believing that God torturing BILLIONS of sinners in Christianity’s pagan hell to be RIGHTEOUS?
 And you think universalist have a twisted view of morality?
 I rest my case…

 David Diga Hernandez, YOU ARE A SPIRITUAL TERRORIST!